 The findings indicate that we are serving our community quite well in access.
-Our student body consists of more female then male students.
-These finding have been consistent over time and are reflective of the State of California.
+Our student body consists of more female than male students.
+These finding have been consistent over time and are reflective of the State of California community college enrollment numbers.
 (Figure A.1.1, A.1.3)